lyokha/nginx-haskell-module/README.md

 approach was introduced.
 In it, the wrapping haskell code must be built in a separate haskell module *NgxExport* and installed in the system with *cabal*.
 The source code of the module is located in directory [haskell/ngx-export](haskell/ngx-export) of the project tree.
+You can also find it on [hackage](http://hackage.haskell.org/package/ngx-export).
 The user's haskell code in this approach must import the module *NgxExport*.

 The export macros in *modular* approach syntactically and semantically differ from the standalone approach's export macros!
 They are *template haskell*